Export all data to MaxCompute

 -

-View the task running status and result at the bottom of the page.
-The following log information indicates that the sync task ran successfully.
+View the task execution status and result at the bottom of the page.
+The following log information indicates that the synchronization task is successful.

 Go to the DataWorks console.
 In the left navigation pane, click .
 Then, click Go to data map to view the destination table and its data.